toddway/AndroidExample/README.md

-The following is a contrived example application that incorporates Dagger, Kotlin, Coroutines, Flow & Channel, ViewModel, LiveData, ViewBinding, and Navigation.
+The following is a contrived example application that incorporates Dagger, Kotlin, Coroutines, Flow & Channel, ViewModel, Compose, and Navigation.

 It has two primary features:
 1. generate Things by clicking a button